haoningwu3639/MRGen/README.md

 If you use this code and data for your research or project, please cite:

 	@misc{wu2024mrgen,
-            author  = {Wu, Haoning and Zhao, Ziheng and Zhang, Ya and Xie, Weidi and Wang, Yanfeng}, title   = {MRGen: Segmentation Data Engine for Underrepresented MRI Modalities}, journal = {arXiv preprint arXiv:2412.04106},
+            author  = {Wu, Haoning and Zhao, Ziheng and Zhang, Ya and Wang, Yanfeng and Xie, Weidi}, title   = {MRGen: Segmentation Data Engine for Underrepresented MRI Modalities}, journal = {arXiv preprint arXiv:2412.04106},
             year    = {2024},